Mixing and ventilation in a living laboratory due to fast and slow response modes

 \subsection{Measurements}

-The laboratory is monitored continuously with 24 temperature sensors (Trend thermistors model T/TFR 4) and 8 combined CO$_2$/temperature/humidity sensors (TREND space sensors model RS-WMB-THC) connected to 4 Trend IQ4 controllers.
+The laboratory is monitored continuously with 24 temperature sensors (Trend thermistors model T/TFR 4) and 8 combined CO$_2$/temperature/humidity sensors (TREND space sensors model RS-WMB-THC) connected to the BMS (via 4 Trend IQ4 controllers).
 The temperature sensors are installed on 4 vertical risers (i.e. 6 per riser) at different positions in the room.
-The combined sensors are situated on vertical walls at different horizontal positions in the room: vertical strings of 4 sensors on the interior column (figure \ref{fig_room}) and of 2 sensors on the East wall, and either a vertical string of 2 sensors on the South wall or 1 sensor on the South wall and 1 sensor in the plenum of the room.
-The CO$_2$ and temperature measurements were further supplemented by sensors in the supply and extract ducting of the BMS system (\S\ref{sec:BMS}).
+The combined sensors are situated on vertical walls at different horizontal positions in the room (see \ref{sec:measurements} for more details).
+The CO$_2$ and temperature measurements were further supplemented by sensors in the supply and extract ducting of the BMS system.

 For the present study, we focus on the data provided by the 8 combined CO$_2$/temperature/humidity sensors.
 The dataset spans from January 2022 to September 2022, with measurements sampled and recorded every 5 minutes.
-We assume that the occupants are the only source of CO$_2$ in the room, and figure \ref{fig_occ_CO2} shows an example of the excess (relative to the environment) of CO$_2$ concentration as a function of occupancy for July 2022.
-The CO$_2$ concentration is based on an average of the 7 sensors placed in the room during this month, and the recorded room occupancy is based on the WiFi proxy.
-It can be seen that the CO$_2$ concentration tends to increase with the occupancy, although a large spread is evident in the data.
-The solid black line indicates the theoretical values of CO$_2$ concentration from the steady state of the theoretical model presented in \S\ref{sec:theory}.
+We assume that the occupants are the only source of CO$_2$ in the room.